neuralsignal/puffbird/docs/source/development/style_guide.rst

 Representation function (aka 'repr()')
 --------------------------------------

-pandas uses 'repr()' instead of '%r' and '!r'.
+puffbird uses 'repr()' instead of '%r' and '!r'.

 The use of 'repr()' will only happen when the value is not an obvious string.